PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 ## Text detection model inference

-The following will introduce the ultra-lightweight Chinese detection model inference, DB text detection model inference and EAST text detection model inference.
+The following will introduce the lightweight Chinese detection model inference, DB text detection model inference and EAST text detection model inference.
 The default configuration is based on the inference setting of the DB text detection model.
 Because EAST and DB algorithms are very different, when inference, it is necessary to adapt the EAST text detection algorithm by passing in corresponding parameters.

-### 1.Ultra-lightweight Chinese detection model inference
+### 1. lightweight Chinese detection model inference

-For ultra-lightweight Chinese detection model inference, you can execute the following commands:
+For lightweight Chinese detection model inference, you can execute the following commands:

 ```
 python3 tools/infer/predict_det.py --image_dir="./doc/imgs/2.jpg" --det_model_dir="./inference/det_db/"